 Stories to tell his grandchildren include the time he completed the eight rounds with Edmund Gerber despite suffering a broken hand, the victory over Shane McPhilbin that secured the Midlands Area title and a fight with Johnathon Banks on the undercard of Wladimir Klitschko-Ruslan Chagaev, watched by a crowd of 61,000 in Germany.

 The Banks fight was one of Butlin’s hardest.
 “He was fast and could bang,” he remembered of the seven-round loss.
 “I couldn’t see the punches coming.”

-Butlin fought in Germany again recently.
-Last summer, he took a round or two off Franz Rill on the scorecards and earlier this year, he was stopped in three rounds by unbeaten banger Christian Lewandowski.
+Butlin fought in Germany again.
+The summer of 2015, he took a round or two off Franz Rill on the scorecards and in 2016 he was stopped in three rounds by unbeaten banger Christian Lewandowski.